fullon-labs/flon-core/docs/02_client/02_how-to-guides/how-to-list-all-key-pairs.md

 ## Procedure

-The following steps show how to list all public keys and public/private key pairs stored within the `fowal` default wallet:
+The following steps show how to list all public keys and public/private key pairs stored within the `fuwal` default wallet:

 1. Open the default wallet:
 ```sh